 Cetearyl alcohol + ceteareth 20

 Okay — that's the bad.
 Avoid all of these above!
 Now, onto the good stuff — the ingredients your skin will love!
 Always look for products that are labeled with these terms:

-Non-comedogenic: These are products that have been found to NOT cause blackheads or whiteheads.
-You always want to use makeup that is non-comedogenic.
+Non-comedogenic: These are products that have been found NOT to cause blackheads or whiteheads.
+You always want to use non-comedogenic makeup.

-Mineral-based: These are powders that induce less irritation and less pore-clogging problems than regular liquid-based makeups.
-Common examples are zinc oxide and titanium oxide.
+Mineral-based: These are powders that induce less irritation and fewer pore-clogging problems than regular liquid-based makeups.
+Typical examples are zinc oxide and titanium oxide.
 Try a mineral-based powder and see if you like it!

-Hypoallergenic: This means that these products were tested on users and were found to induce a significantly-lower number of allergic reactions.
+Hypoallergenic: These products were tested on users and were found to induce significantly fewer allergic reactions.

-So, next time you're struggling with which makeup you want to buy, remember this list and check the labels!
+So, next time you struggle with which makeup you want to buy, remember this list and check the labels!
 Your skin will thank you for it.